fab464654/MobileRoboticsProject/README.md

 </p>

 In the following image, the implemented Finite State Machine is shown.
-The algorithm has the ability to perform alignment towards left or right.
+The algorithm has the ability to perform alignment with respect to the left or right wall.
 Also, when a key is pressed during the execution, the robot will turn by 180° ("Rotate 180°" state) and enter the "Rewind" state.
 This state makes the robot "going back" re-running a certain number of linear/angular velocities according to the values stored in a deque stack.
 <p align="center">
   <img src="github_images/fsm.png" alt="FSM" width="500"/>
 </p>

+Some other problems that arise on the real robot are worth mentioning:
+- the LIDAR readings are not always in the same quantity.
+In fact, there's some variability on the length of the structure that contains the measured distances.
+- the LIDAR sensor doesn't return 360 values but far less (around 230) each second; moreover the array structure containing the measurements is NOT filled with placeholders that indicate the missing values.
+This makes the implementation harder, if it relies on regions identified by specific indeces.
+- even if the "arena" that we build to contain the robot is taller than the robot itself, several readings refer to outside the walls.
+In particular, we suppose that this low-cost sensor points the laser "on an angle" with respect to the ground.
+In fact, the closest measurements are pretty reliable while the distant ones refer to outside the built arena.

 ## _Our solution:_
+The main idea
 #### Align "Right" argument; Real robot on the left and real-time Rviz2 visualization on the right
 <p align="center">
   <img src="github_images/align_right.gif" alt="Align right" width="400"/>